Student Application Deadline: November 15, 2019

 ENTREPRENEURSHIP AND INNOVATION are a major focus of the Nova Scotia Community College.
-As part of this work we are presenting the second year of this exciting program opportunity!
+As part of this work we are presenting the first year of this exciting program opportunity!

 This program is open to second-year NSCC students from the following programs: